harp-tech/protocol/Device.md

 * **HARDWARE:** The semantic version of the Device hardware.

-* **SDK_ID:** The three-character code of the core microcontroller SDK used to implement the Device.
+* **CORE_ID:** The three-character code of the Harp microcontroller core targeted by the Device firmware.

 * **INTERFACE_HASH:** The SHA-1 hash value of the Device Interface schema file (`device.yml`).
 The byte-order is little-endian.
 The Controller SHOULD NOT perform any validation of its Device Interface schema if this value is set to `0` (Zero).